AI Summary of Peer-Reviewed Research

 Research title:

-Higher mass ratios can widen common-envelope outcomes
+High-mass companions can widen common-envelope outcomes in giant stars

 Authors:

-J. Nibbs, Orsola De Marco, Lionel Siess, Ryosuke Hirai, Daniel J. Price
+Jack Patrick Nibbs, Orsola De Marco, Lionel Siess, Ryosuke Hirai, Daniel J. Price

 Institutions: